.ie: Second-level domains

 There is no official second-level domain policy.
 A number of domain names, typically those of other TLDs, two letter domains and potentially offensive domains are forbidden from being registered.
 Nevertheless, the Government of Ireland began using the .gov.ie domain where once it used irlgov.ie.
 Some government departments continue to use their own non gov.ie domains.

 Prior to 16 December 2015, two character domains consisting of one letter and one number were permitted, but two-letter domain registrations were not permitted.
 The only exceptions to the old two letter rule were ul.ie, which was registered by the University of Limerick before the rule came into effect, and ns.ie, which is used for the .ie name servers.
 The domains in the forbidden category will return a record for a WHOIS query but they are not in the .ie zone.
 In June 2015, the IEDR announced that two-letter names would soon be available; a 30-day registration began in November for a go-live date of 16 December 2015.
-Where there were multiple applicants for a given combination, an auction was be held in early 2016.
+Where there were multiple applicants for a given combination, an auction was held in early 2016.

 Number of registered domains

-On 31 March 2022, there were 330,000 registered .ie domain names.
+As of October 2025, there were 332,297 registered .ie domain names.
 This has surpassed the number of Irish-owned and or hosted .com domain names.
 It is the preferred extension for new Irish businesses.
 Approximately 140 new .ie domains are registered each working day.